dampcardboard/ross_02/wiki/the_starbreeze.md

 - D1 — alters speed of the ship;
 - D2 — alters auto-turret sensitivity;
 - D3 — alters the direction of the ship.

+### Other Properties

+- The panel is a magic item, and requires attunement.
+- Once attuned, the attuned can steer the ship mentally.
+- The attuned can also exclude people they want from being targetted by the turrets.
+The turrets activate on Initiative 20 in combat, and are functionally a lair action.